learn-co-curriculum/java-coupling-cohesion/README.md

 The above example shows a `Book` and a `Library` class where both classes have class members that refer to the other.
 We can say that these two classes are **tightly coupled**.
 Tight coupling can lead to issues when maintaining code.
+Although sometimes it is convenient when implementing bidirectional relationships, which is often the case with object persistence frameworks.

 With our `Book` and `Library` class, the `Book` class has a reference to a `Library` object, but is that really necessary?
 And can't a `Book` exist on its